Carrie Underwood Tears Up As She Discusses Her ‘Purpose In The World’

 — I Am Second (@iamsecond) June 11, 2020

 “We are all flawed.
 Our flaws I think sometimes ripple out onto everyone else, but through everything I want the people in my life to know that they are loved by God.
-God wouldn’t have made any of us if he didn’t want us,” the mom of two continued.

-“That’s part of my purpose in the world… if I can just make everyone feel that they are loved.
+God wouldn’t have made any of us if he didn’t want us.
+That’s part of my purpose in the world… if I can just make everyone feel that they are loved.
 I feel like that’s my job,” the visibly emotional “Jesus, Take The Wheel” singer continued.

 The latest episode of the web series came shortly after Carrie gave fans a peek inside their private life with a string of personal photos for Mike’s 40th birthday and was also full of adorable little titbits that gave fans an insight into her and Mike’s life as parents to 1-year-old Jacob and 5-year-old Isaiah.